-Pelham Board of Education discusses five-year plan/COVID -19 numbers - Shelby County Reporter
+Pelham Board of Education discusses five-year plan, COVID -19 numbers - Shelby County Reporter

-Pelham Board of Education discusses five-year plan/COVID -19 numbers
+Pelham Board of Education discusses five-year plan, COVID -19 numbers

 By MICHELLE LOVE | Staff Writer

-PELHAM – Pelham City Schools’ Board of Education met on Monday, Sept.
+PELHAM – Pelham City Schools Board of Education met on Monday, Sept.
 27 to discuss orders of new business regarding the PCS five-year plan and updates regarding COVID-19.

 Superintendent Dr. Scott Coefield brought up the approval of the five-year plan, which will be turned into the Alabama State Department of Education.